 Parking Lot Construction and New Entry: By 2025-26, BC intends to create a new parking lot south of the existing agriculture farm and add a new entry road off Panorama Drive.
-BC also plans to relocate two multi-purpose sport fields south of the existing baseball field to provide space for the new parking lot.
+The College also plans to relocate two multi-purpose sport fields south of the existing baseball field to provide space for the new parking lot.

 Culinary Arts: The culinary arts program looks forward to the modernization of approximately 6,000 square feet of the Mt.
 Vernon swing space for their use.
 The facility is on the east side of Mt.
-Vernon Avenue, adjacent to the Panorama campus.
+Vernon Avenue, adjacent to the main campus.
 Occupancy is anticipated in 2024-25.

 Center for Student Success: The creation of a new Center for Student Success is in the early stages of planning and development.
-Various departments will be housed in this building, some of which include Academic Support, Career Services & Student Employment, Disabled Student Programs and Services (DSPS), Extended Opportunity Programs and Services (EOPS)/ California Student Opportunity and Access Program (CalSOAP), Advising & Counseling, Education Department, and International Programs.
-There will also be several classrooms, computer labs, and group study areas.
+The departments to be housed in this building are Academic Support,

+Career Services & Student Employment, DSPS, EOPS/CalSOAP, Advising & Counseling, Academic Development, and International Programs.
+In addition to these departments there will be several classrooms, computer labs, and group study areas.

 Fine Arts: The Fine Arts building work will improve acoustics in the music labs and provide the technology infrastructure needed to create smart classrooms.
-Practice spaces and instructional studios will be equipped with modern acoustical treatments to improve music training.
-Performing Arts, Art, and Communication classrooms will be equipped with modernized technology relevant to their discipline.
-For example, Communication classrooms will be equipped with hyflex technology.
-Performing Arts classrooms will be equipped with modern sound equipment, and Art classes will be equipped with modernized projection and lighting equipment to facilitate university and industry-standard teaching and learning.
-A centralized practice studio area will include a suite of practice rooms equipped with recording and amplification technology so that students from Performing Arts and Communication can utilize the spaces to rehearse, record, and receive feedback on their progress.
 Instructors will be able to use current teaching methodologies in their art or photography labs when the construction is finished.